 It’s also nice to walk around the La Jolla Shores business district, though it is significantly smaller.

-Is La Jolla Beach Swimmable?
+Is La Jolla Beach swimmable?

 Is La Jolla Beach free?